Surge Protection

 Surge Claim Update

-The Whole House Surge Protection Program is undergoing changes to decrease the procedure time for submitting claims.
+The Residential Surge Protection Program is undergoing changes to decrease the procedure time for submitting claims.
 In the past the members would call SSVEC to process a claim for damages that resulted from a surge spike.
 In turn SSVEC would gather information from the member and call the manufacture for claim instructions and forms.
 The manufacture only allows 30-60 days to process claims from the date of failure.
 The manufacture will now collect the information to determine the surge devices and documentation required to process the claim.

 Surge Program Changes: